zeke/gemini-media-interpreter/README.md

 python video.py <video_path_or_youtube_url>
 ```

-You can provide either a path to a local video file or a YouTube URL as the first argument.
+You can provide either a path to a local audio or video file or a YouTube URL as the first argument.

 By default, the script uses the prompt in `prompt.md`.
 You can specify a custom prompt file with the `--prompt` flag: